microsoft/TypeScript/doc/spec.md

 &emsp;&emsp;*EnumDeclaration:*
 &emsp;&emsp;&emsp;`enum`&emsp;*Identifier*&emsp;`{`&emsp;*EnumBody<sub>opt</sub>*&emsp;`}`

 The enum type and enum object declared by an *EnumDeclaration* both have the name given by the *Identifier* of the declaration.
 The enum type is a distinct subtype of the Number primitive type.
 The enum object is a variable of an anonymous object type containing a set of properties, all of the enum type, corresponding to the values declared for the enum type in the body of the declaration.
-The enum object’s type furthermore includes a numeric index signature with the signature ‘[x: number]: string’.
+The enum object's type furthermore includes a numeric index signature with the signature '[x: number]: string'.

 The *Identifier* of an enum declaration may not be one of the predefined type names (section [3.6.1](#3.6.1)).